You are now in the main content area

-Intensive examination of clinical practice, approaches to research, and management and policy development prepares you for advanced practice and leadership within the child and youth care field.
+Intensive examination of clinical practice, approaches to research, and management and policy development, prepares you for advanced practice and leadership within the child and youth care field.

 Enrich your understanding of diversity and inclusion.
 Prepare for leadership roles in a variety of sectors — including child care, family supports, education and health care.
-Gain a strong foundation for a career in research, policy and academia.

 Advance your ability to communicate nutrition and food issues to diverse audiences.
 The accredited practicum option prepares future dietitians for success, while the MRP option supports experienced dietitians to become leaders in nutrition communication.